nobodyn0se/sfoly-clone/README.md

 This repo contains the source code for a redesigned clone of the homepage seen on sfoly's official website.

 Created as a take-home assignment.
 No official images have been used in the making of the page.
-Project would be deployed shortly.
+Project live @ https://sfoly-dummy.netlify.app/